Departamento-de-Engenharia-Informatica/greenspace-management/docs/sprintA/us004/01.requirements-engineering/Readme.md

 >	Each task is characterized by having a unique reference per organization, a designation, an informal and a technical description, an estimated duration and cost, as well as a task category.

->	As long as it is not published, access to the task is exclusive to the employees of the respective organization.

 **From the client clarifications:**